Methodology

 Limitations

-• DDD is a benchmark and market-context layer.
-It is not financial advice.
+• DDD is not financial advice.
+It is a benchmark and market-context layer.

-• DDD is not a risk rating, solvency rating, backing audit, or endorsement of any issuer, chain, token, or product.
+• DDD is not an endorsement.
+DDD is not a risk rating, solvency rating, backing audit, or endorsement of any issuer, chain, wallet, neobank, sponsor, or stablecoin.
+Appearing in the benchmark does not imply quality, safety, or regulatory approval.

 • DDD does not claim stablecoins are part of U.S. M2.
-It compares USD stablecoin supply against U.S. M2 to show relative scale.
+The comparison shows relative scale, not monetary equivalence.

-• The numerator and denominator update on different cadences.
+• The numerator and denominator update on different cadences — stablecoin supply is near real-time; M2 is monthly with a release lag.

-• Changes in DDD can come from USD stablecoin supply growth, changes in U.S. M2, or both.
+• Changes in DDD can come from stablecoin supply growth, changes in U.S. M2, or both.

 Independence & citation

-Both underlying data sources are freely accessible, so anyone can verify the inputs to the ratio independently.
+Both underlying data sources — DeFiLlama and FRED M2SL — are freely accessible, so anyone can verify the benchmark inputs independently.

 Digital Dollar Dominance.
 DDD Benchmark Methodology.
-DDD Research, 2026. digitaldollardominance.com/methodology
+Stable Tape, 2026. stabletape.com/methodology

 Definitions